A Convex Parameterization of Controllers Constrained to use only Relative Measurements: Incorporating Network Structure

-We can view this reformulation as in effect, transforming from an output feedback to a state feedback problem.
-This preserves structure in the open-loop state dynamics that is lost through multiplication by $C_2$ to form the relative output.
-Network control constraints may be preserved under linear fractional transformations for this \emph{structured} representation of the plant (through quadratic invariance).
+\end{exmp} We can view this reformulation as transforming an output feedback problem to a state feedback problem with added constraints. \emph{This state feedback formulation preserves structure in the open-loop state dynamics that is lost through multiplication by $C_2$ to form the relative measurement vector.} Network control constraints may be preserved under linear fractional transformations for this \emph{structured} representation of the plant (through quadratic invariance).
 It is reasonable to expect this to occur in other problems, especially when the open-loop state dynamics are decoupled or dependent only on relative states, both of which occur frequently in distributed settings.
+We further illustrate our result with a numerical example.